Frequently Asked Questions

 Where can I purchase Cocteau Twins merchandise/signed merchandise?

 Since they broke up in 1997, any merchandise there was is now in the hands of collectors.
-Your best option is to either attend a concert or other event where a former member is likely to be, and ask them to sign your CD/album/t-shirt/ticket stub, etc., or—much more practical and easy—to look for merchandise online, signed or otherwise. (eBay is an excellent resource for such items!)
+Your best option is to either attend a concert or other event where a former member is likely to be, and ask them to sign your CD/album/t-shirt/ticket stub, etc., or—much more practical and easy—to look for merchandise online, signed or otherwise.
+There are links to some unofficial merchandise resources on the Links page.

 Is there a Cocteau Twins Fan Club?